tinylinden/attic.tinylinden.eu/content/posts/fun-with-unit-tests/index.md

 ---
-title: "Unit Test Harness"
+title: "Fun with Unit Tests"
 date: 2024-10-13T21:37:09+02:00
 draft: true
 tags: ["tdd","testing","toolbox","kotlin"]
-summary: "What makes it quick, easy and fun to write tests"
+summary: "What makes writing tests quick, easy and enjoyable"
 ---

 ## How would you test this piece of code?

 That was the question I heard a few days ago.
-It wasn't a general one that could be answered briefly with "well, you know -- use the given--when--then (aka. [arrange--act--assert][arrange-act-assert]) pattern and just do it".
+It wasn't a general one that could be answered briefly with "well, you know -- use the given-when-then (aka. [arrange-act-assert][arrange-act-assert]) pattern and just do it".
 It was a question about very specific and rather complex piece of code.

-I am aware that such question should trigger a discussion on how to refactor the code to make it more test-friendly.
-But that is a topic for another story.
+And expected answer was a concrete example of test implementation.

-For now, let's focus on **what makes it quick, easy and fun to write tests**.
+Which made me wonder **what actually makes writing tests quick, easy and enjoyable**.
 Even for complicated use case which operate on complex data structures and communicate with several dependencies.
 Because in so-called real life we rarely check if 42 is equal to 42.

 {{< figure
     src="template.png"